DHRI-Curriculum/django-app/_docs/settings.md

+**Note that a lot of this has changed in recent updates, and the following information is severely outdated.**

+---

 # Changing Settings

 All the settings for the DHRI script lives inside `/backend/dhri_settings.py`.
 This is a list of the out-of-the-box settings (as of alpha-3) and an explanatio of what they do.